-During the quarter ended June 30, 2015, virtually all of the Company's efforts were focused on the Ixtaca gold/silver project in Puebla State, Mexico.
-Work currently underway includes engineering and environmental baseline studies to meet the requirements of a Pre-Feasibility Study ("PFS") and the submittal of an environmental permit application and risk assessment to the Mexican regulatory agency responsible for mine permitting.
+During the quarter ended September 30, 2015, virtually all of the Company's efforts were focused on the Ixtaca gold/silver project in Puebla State, Mexico.
+Work currently underway includes engineering and environmental baseline studies to meet the requirements of a Pre-Feasibility Study ("PFS"), incorporation of the Rock Creek mill into mine planning activities and the preparation of an environmental permit application and risk assessment for submittal to the Mexican regulatory agency responsible for mine permitting.